-- According to the Allergy and Asthma Foundation of America (AAFA), more than 50 million Americans suffer from allergies today, including 30 percent of adults and 40 percent of children.
+- According to the Allergy and Asthma Foundation of America (AAFA), more than 50 million Americans suffer from allergies today.

 - Allergies are among the country’s most common, yet often overlooked, diseases.
 Since there is no cure for allergies, prevention is key.

-While many people only concern themselves with certain times of the year, for others, “allergy season” is a year-round, dismal reality since allergens can be found indoors and outdoors.
-Reducing allergens in your home is a great first step toward prevention and optimal health.
-Your home should be a safe haven where you rest, rejuvenate and recuperate from daily stress and toxic exposures, but what you can’t see can sometimes hurt you.
+Many people suffer from allergies only at certain times of the year.
+For others, “allergy season” is a year-round, dismal reality.
+Since allergens can be found indoors as well as outdoors, reducing allergens in your home is a great first step toward prevention and optimal health.
+Your home should be a safe haven where you rest, rejuvenate, and recuperate from daily stress and toxic exposures.
+But what you can’t see can sometimes hurt you.
 Your home may, in fact, be harboring a broad range of allergy triggers.

-Everything from insects and furry companions to toxic, synthetic fragrances in cleaners, air fresheners and candles could be causing your unwanted allergy symptoms.
+Everything from insects to furry companions to synthetic fragrances in cleaners, air fresheners, and candles could be causing your unwanted allergy symptoms.
 Why not prevent allergens from entering the home in the first place rather than treating or masking allergy symptoms?
-Awareness and simple action steps can result in profound changes for both your home and your health.
+Awareness and simple actions can result in profound changes for your health.

 Here are 10 tips to minimize home allergies:

-Go on a paper cleanse and say sayonara to unwanted piles of papers, books and magazines lurking in your bedroom, under your bed or in your home office.
+Go on a paper cleanse and say sayonara to unwanted piles of papers, magazines, and books lurking in your bedroom, under your bed, or in your home office.
 Keep only what you need, and recycle the rest.
-The same applies to cluttered shelves, cabinets and closets, which can be breeding grounds for insects, mold, and rodents and their droppings.
+The same applies to cluttered shelves, cabinets, and closets, which can be breeding grounds for insects, mold, and rodents and their droppings.
 Your home will not only look better, you’ll feel better, too.

-Open the windows during non-allergy season to let your home breathe and allow for better circulation and removal of built-up toxins, dust and debris.
+Open the windows during non-allergy season to let your home breathe and allow for better circulation and removal of built-up toxins and dust.
 During allergy season, this isn’t always an option.
-Instead, place low-pollen plants such as peace lilies or Swedish ivy throughout the home and out of pets’ reach.
+Instead, place low-pollen plants such as peace lilies or English ivy throughout the home and out of pets’ reach.
 In addition to removing CO2 and creating oxygen, these plants have been shown in studies by NASA to remove several toxic chemicals from the indoor air.
 Plants can gather dust, so it’s important to clean them regularly.

 If you don’t have a whole-house air-filtration system, then implementing a stand-alone room air purifier is a must!
 A good unit will not only remove airborne allergens, but will also capture dangerous VOCs, gases and odors from the air you breathe.
 Place this in your bedroom for optimal effectiveness.

 Got a favorite tip that’s helped you minimize home allergies?
-We’d love to hear it in the comments below.
+We’d love to hear it in Earthling Forum.